Tylenol Pregnancy Autism / ADHD Lawsuit — Investigation

 Is Tylenol (Acetaminophen) Use During Pregnancy Linked to Autism and ADHD in Children?

-In a 2019 study performed by Johns Hopkins University and funded by the National Institutes of Health, researchers reported that use of acetaminophen during pregnancy may be associated with an increased risk of ADHD (Attention Deficit Hyperactivity Disorder) and Autism in children.
+In a 2019 study performed by Johns Hopkins University and funded by the National Institutes of Health, researchers reported that use of acetaminophen during pregnancy may be associated with an increased risk of ADHD (Attention Deficit Hyperactivity Disorder) and autism in children.
 Overall, the study found that newborns with the highest measured levels of acetaminophen were about three times more likely to receive an ADHD or autism spectrum disorder diagnosis in childhood.

 • Compensation for pain and suffering